 Phoebe is practically guaranteed to use the name "Regina Phalange" whenever pretending to be someone else.
 In "The One Where Joey Speaks French", she gives her alias as a French woman as 'Régine Phalange'.

 Joey apparently uses "Ken Adams" from time to time, but we only see it in action in one episode.

-After a fight with Monica, Chandler decides to pull one of these.
+After a fight with Monica, Chandler decides to pull a big gesture.
 Of course he takes it a step too far and proposes.
 Thankfully Monica knows his neuroses well enough to see what's going on and talk him out of it.

 Monica: Chandler, um, I want you to take just a minute and I want you to think about how ridiculous this sounds.

 Chandler: Yeah, I'm kinda wishing everyone wasn't here right now.

 In Season 6 he attempts to make his real proposal as big and surprising as possible.
 Naturally this backfires but luckily Monica pulls one of her own, filling their apartment with candles and proposing when he arrives.

 G-Rated Drug: In the "The One Where Rachel Quits," Ross sells "Brown Bird" cookies for a little girl he accidently injured.
 Monica says she gained weight when she ate all hers.
 Ross offers her a box ("first one free") which she reacts to like an addiction.
 Later, she rummages through the remaining boxes when Ross says he's cutting her off, and she responds that she can handle it.